Assassin's Creed: Cultural impact

 Elements of Assassin's Creed have been introduced as content into other Ubisoft games and those from third parties.
-The macOS and Microsoft Windows versions of Team Fortress 2 (2007) features two cosmetic items for the Spy class that were added to promote Assassin's Creed: Revelations; the first is the series' signature Hidden Blade, while the second is a hood based on the one Ezio wears in the game.
+The macOS and Microsoft Windows versions of Team Fortress 2 (2007) feature two cosmetic items for the Spy class that were added to promote Assassin's Creed: Revelations; the first is the series' signature Hidden Blade, while the second is a hood based on the one Ezio wears in the game.
 Sackboy, the player character from LittleBigPlanet and LittleBigPlanet 2, can be equipped with a skin resembling Ezio's outfit.
 In Prince of Persia (2008), Altaïr's costume can be unlocked with a code obtained by pre-ordering the game.
 In 2010's Prince of Persia: The Forgotten Sands, there is an outfit resembling Ezio's robes in Assassin's Creed II, which is unlockable through Uplay.
-Final Fantasy XIII-2 (2011) includes a costume based on Ezio's outfit from Assassin's Creed: Revelations as an optional costume option as downloadable content.
+Final Fantasy XIII-2 (2011) includes a costume based on Ezio's outfit from Assassin's Creed: Revelations, added as an optional costume via downloadable content.

 In Metal Gear Solid 4: Guns of the Patriots (2008), Altaïr's outfit is an unlockable cosmetic option for Solid Snake; it was originally announced as an April Fools joke by game director Hideo Kojima.
 Kojima later returned the favor by allowing Ubisoft to include a Raiden outfit in Assassin's Creed: Brotherhood.
-In Metal Gear Solid: Peace Walker (2010), the player can jump into a bale of hay from a rooftop, which includes the Eagle sound effect used in the Assassin's Creed games, and use it to attract and subdue enemies.
+In Metal Gear Solid: Peace Walker (2010), the player can jump into a bale of hay from a rooftop, which includes the eagle sound effect used in the Assassin's Creed games, and use it to attract and subdue enemies.
 The Assassin Order is referenced by a character.
 In the 2009 Wii game Academy of Champions: Soccer, Altaïr appears as a playable character along with other Ubisoft characters.
 In the 2012 game Soulcalibur V, Ezio appears as a playable fighter and is featured on the box art.
 In July 2022, both Ezio and Eivor were added as playable fighters in Brawlhalla (2017).